 This web page demonstrates how to efficiently retrieve data for your financial models.
-On this page I focus on how to automate acquiring data from the Securities and Exchange Commission (SEC).
+If you want 5 years of data including 5 quarters of quarterly data, On you can go to the pages that explain how to download data and you can get the data into excel from market watch (there are a log of little tools to get rid of the adds, find the data, compute financial ratios etc. The link to his page is attached to this sentence.
+On this page I focus on how to automate acquiring data from the Securities and Exchange Commission (SEC) when you want to retrieve more years of data.
+The SEC has data back to the mid 1990’s in various forms and you can find good data.
+The technique on this page explains how to efficiently gather data and then put it together.
+I put this page here in part because I forget how to do this myself and I need to document things in order to remember them.
 I describe how to create a macro to read in the data and then clean up the data using other VBA programs and how the use the Union function.
 Other pages demonstrate how to use the Read pdf file to extract data into annual reports and how to read financial statement data from Market Watch into an excel file.
 The Securities and Exchange Commission in the U.S. publishes a lot of data that can be used in corporate finance and modelling.
 This data includes financial statements (10K for annual and 10Q for quarterly), acquisitions, new securities issues and investor analyst presentations.
 I have made a file that automatically reads the interactive data published on the SEC website and then compile the data into a set of usable data.
 Making the data usable includes a macro described below along with the UNION function.
 The SEC clean up file allows you to copy the data into an excel file and then it cleans up the data.
 The SEC clean up data file works with a macro that is somewhat like the read pdf to excel function.
 To operate the clean up SEC system, you can download the file that includes the macros below.
 The file must be opened after you copy data from the SEC website.
 Once the file is opened, follow the instructions in the file.
 At the bottom of this webpage I introduce a method to use the interactive data to make an automatic download.
 The file below has the macro that you can use to clean up the data.

 Automatic Read with Interactive Data